 I can not overstate how hostile the conditions are inside these engines when they are operating at high revs.

-The negative pressure pulses can be strong enough on high revving engines to suck valve cover gaskets inward, causing a massive oil leak .
+The negative pressure pulses can be strong enough on even modest high performance engines to suck valve cover gaskets inward, causing a massive oil leak.
 This is why valve cover gaskets should be glued in place, and track cars should have retaining tabs welded in place to hold the gasket captive.

-The positve pulses push accumulated oil out of the heads faster than the negative pulses can pull oil down to the sump because the resistance opposing the postive pressure pulses (atmospheric pressure and free flowing breather hoses) is not as great as the resistance offered by the diminutive drain back slots and the extreme conditions below them.
-This is ultimately why vented heads are problematic for high revving engines.
+The positive pulses push accumulated oil out of the heads faster than the negative pulses can pull oil down to the sump because the resistance opposing the positive pressure pulses (atmospheric pressure and free flowing breather hoses) is not as great as the resistance offered by the diminutive drain back slots and the extreme conditions below them.
+This is ultimately why vented heads are very problematic for high revving engines.

 |It should be noted that, while not as scientific as the other data we gathered, we found that on average throughout the race season our oil temps were 5-10° cooler than we experienced when we ran vented rocker chambers.
 We attributed this to oil spending less time in the heads.
 But bear in mind there were other variables involved, though the final arrangement did yield considerably lower oil temps than we observed before making the change.|

 In case you haven’t figured it out yet, H.A.M. recommends that no rocker chamber vents be used on Type 4 engines.
 I also see no need for a special breather can for a track car, though one with a drain line back to the chimney is fine.
 For a healthy wet-sump engine a simple breather can with a filter like those available from any speed shop will do.
 A single line with a 1/2″ or larger opening from the chimney top should be plenty for most street applications.
 I do not see the need for any more than a single 3/4″ hose from the chimney top for any N.A. application.
 That’s what worked in our specific application, which I believe to be about as demanding a scenario as a N.A.
 Type 4 engine is likely to be faced with.
-Sophisticated cans with oil-air seperation that vent to an aircleaner are worth consideration for street cars.
+Sophisticated cans with oil-air separation that vent to an aircleaner are worth consideration for street cars.
 Those systems will definitely benefit from the use of a single line from the chimney as the breather-can will have less aerated oil than if the heads were tied into the system, meaning less oil intrusion into the induction system.